 One of my favorite plants is the maidenhair fern.
-Though there are many species of maidenhair ferns, I particularly like Adiantum capillus-veneris for it’s arching delicate fronds and the contrasting dark, almost black wiry stalks or stems.
+Though there are many species of maidenhair ferns, I particularly like Adiantum capillus-veneris for its arching delicate bright green foliage and the contrasting dark, almost black wiry stalks or stems.

-I do is cut back the dying foliage and it bounces right back with new growth.
+All I do is cut back the dying foliage and it bounces right back with new growth.

 This came about due to two characteristics of the plant.
-One is the fact that the surface of the leaves has a waxy layer which allows water to bead up, and the second refers to the shiny black stems that resemble a maiden’s hair.
+One is the fact that the surface of the leaves has a waxy layer that allows water to bead up, and the second refers to the shiny black stems that resemble a maiden’s hair.
 So Adiantum capillus-veneris become commonly known as Venus Maidenhair, and also Southern Maidenhair, as the plant is native to the southern parts of the U.S.

 Maidenhair Fern Care